-- Preconfigured and customized settings are saved when you upgrade the firmware (provided that the features are available in the new firmware) although this is not guaranteed by Axis Communications AB. - Make sure the device remains connected to the power source throughout the upgrade process.
+- Preconfigured and customized settings are saved when you upgrade the device software (provided that the features are available in the new AXIS OS) although this is not guaranteed by Axis Communications AB. - Make sure the device remains connected to the power source throughout the upgrade process.

-When you upgrade the device with the latest firmware in the active track, the product receives the latest functionality available.
-Always read the upgrade instructions and release notes available with each new release before you upgrade the firmware.
-To find the latest firmware and the release notes, go to axis.com/support/device-software.
+When you upgrade the device with the latest AXIS OS version in the active track, the product receives the latest functionality available.
+Always read the upgrade instructions and release notes available with each new release before you upgrade.
+To find the latest AXIS OS version and the release notes, go to axis.com/support/device-software.

-- 1. Download the firmware file to your computer, available free of charge at axis.com/support/device-software. - 2.
+- 1. Download the AXIS OS file to your computer, available free of charge at axis.com/support/device-software. - 2.
 Log in to the device as an administrator. - 3.
-Go to Maintenance > Firmware upgrade and click Upgrade.
+Go to Maintenance > AXIS OS upgrade and click Upgrade.